 Dutch oven recipes are the perfect one-pot meal to make for your busy family.
-Whether you are camping or using your cast iron skillet at home, these dutch oven recipes will please every member of your family.
+Whether you are aiming for an amazing camping trip or perfect your skills with your cast iron skillet at home, these dutch oven recipes will please every member of your family.

 Kelan and I love to use our dutch oven when we go camping.
 The experience is similar to a crockpot recipe where we can place all the ingredients in one unit and let it cook.
 If you are not into camping, no problem!
 You can still make dutch oven recipes at home.
 All you need is a home dutch oven or a cast iron skillet.

 These 25 dutch oven recipes range from breakfast, lunch, dinner, and dessert.
 Heat up those dutch ovens and get cooking!

 1. Sausage & Chicken Cajun Jambalaya Dutch Oven Recipe

 Southern cooking at its finest!
 Nothing like good comfort food all in one dish.
 I am going to be honest with you, when I first saw jambalaya I got a little turned off.
 My background knowledge of jambalaya calls for shrimp.
 I am glad this one does not.
 However, if that is something you are interested in you could easily add it in with the chicken and sausage or substitute one of them for shrimp.